A Week of Hula and Hawaiian Culture

 10. It Starts on Easter Sunday.

 I'm not sure when the festival decided on its Easter Sunday start, but it's been that way for a long time.
 But isn't it a little ironic that the world's premier hula festival begins its weeklong celebration on the holiest of Christian days?
-Especially seeing as the missionaries who came to preach the gospel to the Hawaiians in the 19th century abhorred the hula and forced it underground to the point that Kalākaua felt inspired to bring it into the light once again.
+Especially since the missionaries who came to preach the gospel to the Hawaiians in the 19th century abhorred the hula and forced it underground so that Kalākaua felt inspired to bring it into the light once again.

 And bring it into the light he did.